Insurance Carrier Loss Control – Another Premium Audit?

-However, there are rules that prevent the auditor from doing certain things to increase the premium for the expired policy.
-That is where a person that is supposedly there for a safety inspection is actually looking for ways to charge more Workers Comp premium.
+However, some rules prevent the auditor from doing certain things to increase the premium for the expired policy.
+That is where a person who is supposedly there for a safety inspection is looking for ways to charge more Workers Comp premium.

 One cannot forget and should always remember the 120 day rule for this type of premium audit.

 However, your company should not forego these risk audits as they are often very helpful in controlling risks specific to your company.